-- Bus Stop & Walk: School buses unload the children away from school and the students walk along a designated route to school with classmates, staff, and volunteers.
-This strategy allows many more students to reap the benefits of walking to school. - Park & Walk with a Walking School Bus: A Walking School Bus (WSB) is an organized group of students who walk to and from school with adult volunteers.
+Bus Stop & Walk: School buses unload the children away from school and the students walk along a designated route to school with classmates, staff, and volunteers.
+This strategy allows many more students to reap the benefits of walking to school.

+Park & Walk with a Walking School Bus: A Walking School Bus (WSB) is an organized group of students who walk to and from school with adult volunteers.
 Typically, groups of students are picked up along a designated route, but combining a WSB with a Park & Walk allows for all students to leave from the designated site together with one or two (rotating) parent volunteers.
 This strategy requires parent or teacher volunteers to sign up and supervise.
 Get started with MnSRTS' WSB Guide.

-Resources

-Safe Routes to School Park and Walk Online Guide:
+Safe Routes to School Park and Walk Online Guide: guide.saferoutesinfo.org/encouragement/p ark\and\walk.cfm bikemn.org/education/walk-bike-fun/walk-bike-fun-distancelearning

-guide.saferoutesinfo.org/encouragement/ park and walk.cfm

-ChangeLab Solutions: Opportunities to Walk to School through Remote Drop-Off Programs:
+ChangeLab Solutions: Opportunities to Walk to School through Remote Drop-Off Programs: changelabsolutions.org/sites/default/files/S RTS-Remote-Drop-Off-Rural\School\DistrictsFINAL\20140611.pdf

-changelabsolutions.org/sites/default/files/ SRTS-Remote-Drop-Off-Rural School DistrictsFINAL_20140611.pdf bikemn.org/education/walk-bike-fun/walkbike-fun-distancelearning